 - 2 cloves garlic

 - 1/2 tsp. cayenne pepper optional

 - Wash fish fillets and pat dry.
 Rub with one teaspoon salt and one teaspoon curry.
 Place on grill-safe pan or tray that’s been covered with foil.
 Cover, to keep the fish from drying out and refrigerate until ready to cook.

 - Sauce: Chop half of the onion, along with the cloves of garlic, and sauté in vegetable oil until translucent.

-- Chop one of the tomatoes and add to the same pan, along with the parsley, tomato paste, vinegar, lemon juice, water, and cayenne pepper, if using.
+- Chop one of the tomatoes and add to the same pan, along with the parsley, tomato paste, vinegar, lemon juice, water, remaining salt and curry.
+Add cayenne pepper, if using.
 Stir until all the ingredients come together to form a nice, rich sauce.
 Simmer for approximately five minutes and set aside to cool.